 You can search the IWS Library Catalog without an account.
 Logging in to your account lets you save lists, see your checked-out books, and place holds.

-Once you are in the ATLA/ATLAS platform, you can create an EBSCO folder to save searches, citations, and notes.
+Once you are in the Atla RDB and Atlas PLUS platform, you can create an EBSCO folder to save searches, citations, and notes.
 This is a personal folder and you create the account for it.
 Remember your own username and password, as IWS will not have access to it.

 IWS eBooks on EBSCOhost is a subscription database.
 To search eBooks, you must login.